Miami Neuroscience Institute Stroke Program

 How are developmental venous anomalies diagnosed?

-DVAs may only be found when you have imaging tests to look for the cause of other health problems.
+In most cases, DVAs are found when you have imaging tests to look for the cause of other health problems.
 Imaging tests may include MRI or MRA, conventional angiogram, or specific types of CT scans that show areas of blood flow.

 Most people may never know they have a DVA.
 It will only be found after their death, if an autopsy is done.

 How are developmental venous anomalies treated?